william-hu-codes/react-audubon/README.md

 useEffect(() => {}, []);
 ```

 Now, you can add your fetch request inside the curly braces of the callback function.
 The url for our birds API is: https://ga-audubon-api.herokuapp.com/api/birds.
-Use the pattern in the [AJAX & APIs](https://git.generalassemb.ly/SEIR-1213/APIs-Ajax#the-api-response) lecture for your fetch call:
+Use the pattern in the react-router lecture for your fetch call:

 ```js
 fetch(url) //<-- the url as a string